How Are Parental Rights And Responsibilities Decided In Ohio?

 - If one parent intends to move out of state

 The child custody and family law attorneys at Dungan & LeFevre can answer your questions and help you achieve your goals as a parent.
 To learn more, please see these tips regarding child custody determinations.
 To discuss your goals and concerns with a child custody attorney, contact us today.
-Dungan & LeFevre‘s family law attorneys Michael Jurek and Jack Hemm represent clients throughout the Miami Valley and Ohio.
+Dungan & LeFevre‘s family law attorney Jack Hemm represents clients throughout the Miami Valley and Ohio.

 How Are Visitation Rights Decided?

 In all cases involving minor children, the court orders a schedule for visitation and parenting time.
 The main consideration will be what is in the best interest of the children, however many factors are considered.
 Each county in Ohio has a standard order of visitation or parenting time.
 These standard orders can be changed to meet the needs of individual children.
 Each case involving visitation is fact-specific.
 It is essential that you meet with a family law attorney immediately to address your concerns, protect your rights and guide you through the complicated process of trying to obtain the level of visitation you want.